 - Bluefield State College is dedicated to preparing you for a career and helping you develop the skills that will equip you to assume a leadership role in society.
 All members of the staff are here to help you to succeed.
 At BSC, the Student Government Association’s (SGA) purpose is to serve as the main governing body for students.
 The SGA provides funding for recognized student organizations, promotes events on campus that create pride in the campus, and voices the opinions and concerns of the student body to the administration.
 Overall, the SGA strives to bring all students together; through hard work and dedication, the SGA constantly works to make BSC a better place.
 Beyond the events and activities BSC offers, you will also notice that we are a culturally diverse campus with a rich historical background that will provide you with the history, education and social skills needed to thrive in today’s workforce.
 The faculty and staff here at BSC will drive you to, not only meet but exceed the goals set forth by the college, as well as your own goals.

-Minority enrollment is 15% of the student body (majority Black), which is equal to the state average of 15%.
+Minority enrollment is 11% of the student body (majority Black), which is less than the state average of 15%.

 - In-state tuition: $5,832

 - Source: Integrated Postsecondary Education Data System (IPEDS)

 Bluefield State College ranks among the top 20% of public schools in West Virginia for:

 The teacher population of 163 teachers has grown by 75% over five years.

 Bluefield State College

 (WV) Community College Avg.

 Four or more years

 At least 2 but less than 4 years